 Yes, it does.
-And until I read this book, I didn’t realize there were people out there that actually thought that time could actually move the other way.
-I mean, I know all the Science Fiction writers think that way in their fantasy worlds but dude, there really is a sentence in this book that says something like, “If we can remember the past, then why can’t we remember the future?”
-I PROMISE you it is in there I just didn’t note the page when I read it and I couldn’t possibly go looking back through this book to find it, So I may not have it quoted directly, but trust me, he asked the question.
-And that was one of the easier things I read in this book.
+And until I read this book, I didn’t realize there are people out there that think that time can move the other way.
+There actually is a sentence in this book that says something like, “If we can remember the past, then why can’t we remember the future?”
+That was one of the easier things I read in this book.

 “There are something like ten million million million million million million million million million million million million million million (1 with eighty zeros after it) particles in the region of the universe that we can observe.”
 (I just thought that was ridiculously funny).

 “So long as the universe had a beginning, we could suppose it had a creator.
 But if the universe is really completely self-contained, having no boundary or edge, it would have neither beginning nor end: it would simply be.
 What place, then, for a creator?”
 My thoughts: The God I know as creator has no beginning or end so that makes perfect sense to me.
 His creation is consistent with His nature.

 I love that Hawking was very open about mistakes that he and other scientists have made in their research.
 Not because I don’t expect him to find himself wrong on occasion but because it reveals the “practicing” nature of science.
 It proves that we are always learning more and more, no matter how much knowledge we attain, there is always more.
 He says, “A good example of this was Einstein, who called the cosmological constant, which he introduced when he was trying to make a static model of the universe, the biggest mistake of his life.”
 Guys, we’re just not meant to figure it all out.